 Parents looking at online schools for their children often come across the term “accredited.”
-Although many parents will recognize that this important, not many know why it is so important or what it means to be an accredited school.
-At Acellus Academy, we want to explain what it means for an online school program to be accredited and why it matters for your child’s education.
+Although many parents recognize that this important, not many know why it is so important or what it means to be an accredited school.

 Overall, accreditation assures the school’s academic excellence.
-Students will have credit and course reciprocity should they attend other schools as well as diploma validation for college or employment eligibility.
+This helps to ensure students will have credit and course reciprocity should they attend other schools as well as diploma validation for college or employment.

 What Is an Accrediting Agency?

-The U.S. Department of Education does not have any jurisdiction over the accreditation of K-12 schools.
-Rather, accrediting agencies are self-appointed to evaluate school accreditation.
-This has led to many organizations that give K-12 academic accreditation, but not all of these hold the same weight.
-In the U.S., there are six original accrediting agencies, and because of their history, they are recognized as more credible than other organizations.
-These agencies are regional organizations, and each one focuses on accrediting schools in a specific part of the country.
-The six original regional accrediting agencies in the U.S. are:
+While the U.S. Department of Education approves accreditation agencies for higher education (e.g. college), the Department does not claim jurisdiction over the accreditation of K-12 schools.
+Rather, most of the accrediting agencies are self-appointed to evaluate elementary and secondary schools.
+This has led to multiple organizations that bestow accreditation to K-12 schools, however, not all of these hold the same weight.
+In the U.S., there are six original accrediting agencies.

 - New England Association of Schools and Colleges